catzy007/catzy007.github.io/blog/posts/2017-07-08-how-to-customize-your-steam-profile-with-mmd-part-1/index.md

 ### **How to customize your steam profile with MMD [Part 1]**
 #### Saturday, July 8, 2017
+Steam Profile is something like your identity in steam world.
+In some case people are making their profile as good as possible because they're seller or just for fun like me.

+MikuMikuDance, commonly abbreviated to MMD, is a freeware animation program that lets users animate and create 3D animated movies, originally produced for the Vocaloid character Hatsune Miku. according to <https://en.wikipedia.org/wiki/MikuMikuDance>

+> CAUTION : This tutorial made without any specialized tools so do it with your own risk!

+**In this post ill show you how to customize your steam profile with MMD.
+If your steam profile at least level 10 or higher then you can continue. if you're not then sorry you need to level up your steam profile!**

 <h3 align="center">Gathering Required File</h3>